linode/apl-docs/docs/for-ops/cli/deploying.md

 otomi commit
 ```

-This will detect any version changes, generate Drone pipeline configuration, and then commit all files with a standardized message "Manual commit".
+This will detect any version changes and then commit all files with a standardized message "Manual commit".
 (We believe all values repo configuration changes are equally meaningful and don't need explicit commit messages.)
 Directly doing a `git commit` is discouraged with a git hook saying so, but whenever you did not touch any versions in `env/clusters.yaml` you may bypass with `git commit -m "Manual commit" --no-verify` to save development time.

-This will then trigger the pipeline of any [configured Drone](https://drone.$clusterDomain/) (if you followed the postinstall step).